ucds-vu/knowledge-data-vu/Tutorials/Preliminaries/preliminaries.md

 A good text editor is essential for coding, writing queries and reading files.
 Since we will be editing in this course RDF files and writing SPARQL queries, it helps if this text editor also supports syntax highlighting for **Turtle** and **SPARQL**.

-Example of good text editors: [Atom](http://atom.io) or [Sublime](http://sublimetext.com).
+Example of good text editors: [Notepad++](https://notepad-plus-plus.org), [Sublime](https://sublimetext.com), or [ViM](https://www.vim.org).

 ## 2. Python
 *(needed from Week 1)*

-A working version of Python is needed for this course, preferably somewhat close to version 3.7 for your platform of choice.
+A working version of Python is needed for this course, preferably somewhat close to version 3.10 for your platform of choice.

 ### - *How to install Python?*

 We provide some installation instructions for the three major operating systems: Linux, OS X, and Windows.
 This short tutorial is copied from the [Python-Installation-Tutorial](https://github.com/purcellconsult/Python-Installation-Tutorial) by [purcellconsult](https://github.com/purcellconsult).

 #### 2.1.
-Install Python on Linux (Ubuntu 18.04)
+Install Python on Linux (Ubuntu)

 To see if Python is installed on your machine open up the terminal and type in the following:

     python

-You can fire-up the terminal by using the keyboard shortcut: *ctr + alt + t*.

 The output should look something like the following:

-    Python 3.6.5 |Anaconda, Inc.| (default, Apr 29 2018, 16:14:56)
+    Python X.XX |Anaconda, Inc.| (default, ...)
     [GCC 7.2.0] on linux
     Type "help", "copyright", "credits" or "license" for more information.

 Look at this line of output:

-    Python 3.6.5 |Anaconda, Inc.| (default, Apr 29 2018, 16:14:56)
+    Python X.XX |Anaconda, Inc.| (default, ...)

-If you got something like this then *woot-woot*, Python 3.6.5 is installed on your machine.
+If you got something like this then Python is installed on your machine.
 If Python 2.7 or later is installed then it's OK, you don't need to uninstall it, you just need to get Python3 running.
 Luckily this process is super easy with Ubuntu:

  - Step one: Open up the terminal by pressing `ctr + alt + t`
  - Step two: Type `sudo apt-get update`
- - Step three: Type `sudo apt-get install python3.6`
+ - Step three: Type `sudo apt-get install python3`

 The word sudo is abbreviation for "super user do" and it allows programs to be executed as a super user, aka the root user.
 The apt command means Advanced Package Tool, which is a package manager for Debian based operating systems like Ubuntu.
 The apt-get command is the APT package handling utility.
 You can see a list of the commands that's available for it by typing apt-get into the terminal.